jean-francoisgiraud/Probabilistic-Predictability/README.md

 - If the four assumptions are not valid, then the process is drifting (with respect to random-sampling, location=average, variation=StandardDeviation, or distribution), unpredictable, and out of control.
 A simple characterization of such processes by a location estimate, a variation estimate, or a distribution estimate inevitably leads to conclusions that are not valid, are not supportable (scientifically or legally), and which are not repeatable in the laboratory.
 - Each and every one of the above four assumptions must be routinely tested to verify the validity of the final conclusions
 - Extremes in data do not necessarily mean that they are due to a special cause [especially if the process is not in statistical control].
 They can still be part of the normal variation of the process.

+* The four tests are:
+- run sequence (the fixed variation assumption is true if vertical spread is the same over entire x axis [there is minimal bends in the trend line]) and (the fixed location  assumption is true if the run sequence plot [trend line = mean and] is flat and non-drifting)
+- histogram (the fixed normal distribution is true if bell shaped, other shapes may indicate other type of distribution)
+- lag plot (the randomness assumption is true if structureless and random)
+- normal probability plot (the fixed distribution assumption is true if linear, a straight line means the data is normally distributed)